Health Information Management

 This course introduces the student to some of the basic legal principles found in healthcare and health information management (HIM).
 Fundamentals of law including statutory, regulatory, and judiciary practices are reviewed in the context of HIM including tort and liability.
 Emphasis is placed on HIPAA regulations.
 Patient legal rights and responsibilities as related to their healthcare are included, as well as fraud and abuse prevention and compliance.
-The basics of corporate liability and contracts are also covered.
 LEC.

 HEIM 435.
-Pathophysiology for Health Professionals.
+Clinical Concepts for Health Information Management.
 3 Hours.

 HEIM 450.
 Introduction to Professional Practices Experiences.
 1 Hour.

-This course is designed to prepare students and develop the skills required for experiences outside of the classroom environment.
+This course is designed to provide students a better understanding of the various career opportunities in the Health Information Management field and develop skills required for professional environments.
 The emphasis is on professional behavior for health information management professionals in the workplace.
-The course also introduces students to the application of electronic health record concepts.
-The content is intended to prepare students for site visits, professional practice experiences, the internship, as well as their future careers.
+Course content is intended to prepare students for site visits, professional practice experiences, internships, and their future careers.
 LEC.